rudderlabs/rudderstack-docs/destinations/webhooks.md

 ```

-For each page call, we send the request in the following manner\(depending on the URL Method you configured earlier\):
+For each `page` call, RudderStack sends the request in the following manner(depending on the URL method configured in the dashboard):

-* **`POST`:** We send the whole event payload\(as shown above\) as the JSON body of the POST request.
+* **`POST`:** RudderStack send the whole event payload\(as shown above\) as the JSON body of the `POST` request.

-* **`GET`:** We send the properties that you pass on the page call as query params of the GET request.
-If your properties contain nested values, we flatten these values and send them as query params.
+* **`GET`:** RudderStack sends the properties that you pass on the `page` call as query parameters of the `GET`request.
+If your properties contain nested values, RudderStack flattens these values and sends them as query parameters.
 For example, the experiment variant specified in the above payload's properties is sent as `"experiment.variant": "old"`.

 ## Track

 The `track` call captures all the activities that the user performs, along with any other properties that are associated with those activities.
-Each of these activities or actions is considered by RudderStack as an **event**.
-For more information on the track call, please refer to the [RudderStack API Specification](https://docs.rudderstack.com/rudderstack-api-spec) guide.
+Each of these activities or actions is considered as an **event**.
+For more information on the `track` call, refer to the [**RudderStack API Specification**](https://docs.rudderstack.com/rudderstack-api-spec) guide.

 A sample `track` payload is as shown: